valorem-labs-inc/clear/README.md

 - **Underlying amount:** the amount of the underlying asset contained within an option contract of this type
 - **Exercise asset:** the ERC-20 address of the asset needed for exercise
 - **Exercise amount:** the amount of the exercise asset required to exercise this option
-- **Earliest exercise timestamp:** the timestamp after which this option may be exercised
+- **Earliest exercise timestamp:** the timestamp after which this option can be exercised
-- **Expiry timestamp:** the timestamp before which this option must be exercised
+- **Expiry timestamp:** the timestamp before which this option can be exercised

 The Valorem core protocol is unopinionated on the type of option (call vs. put), where, when, or for how much an option is bought/sold, and whether or not the option is profitable when exercised.
-Because all contracts are fully collateralized, options written on the Settlement Engine are TODO.
+Because all options written with Valorem are fully collateralized, physical settlement at exercise or redeem time is instant and gas-efficient.

 Read the [Valorem litepaper](https://valorem.xyz/docs/valorem-options-litepaper/) for more insight into the business use cases that Valorem enables.